hartwigmedical/hmftools/serve/README.md

     - Any of the 2 possible double base deletes inside the affected codon that does not lead to synonymous impact in the affected codon

  Additionally, we ignore hotspot generation for any INDEL that spans over multiple exons.
 Examples are:
-  - A DUP which duplicates a codon which is encoded by parts of 2 separate exons.
+  - A DUP which duplicates a codon that is encoded by parts of two separate exons.
   - A frameshift which shifts into the intronic space of the gene.

- Finally, at this stage we ignore generation of hotspots for mutations which mutate the stop codon.
+ Finally, at this stage we ignore generation of hotspots for mutations which impact the stop codon of a transcript.